sflippl/compositional-generalization/README.md

 ## Code for "When does compositional structure yield compositional generalization?
 A kernel theory."

-NOTE: Due to upload limitations on OpenReview, this repository does not contain the collated files used to generate the images.
-To access the repository including those files, please use the anonymous Google Drive link provided here: https://drive.google.com/drive/folders/1sXCxfKETordLgCxzKdwO3qhzKxtX31Bc?usp=sharing

 ### Experiments

 We specify the conda environment in 'environment.yml'.